tulbadex/go-learn-path/Readme.md

-# This lesson is about using standard library in go
+# This lesson is about loop in go